UW-CTRL/AA548-spr2024/bite-size-notes/week-3-e-optimal-control-theory.md

 where $L$ and $K$ are given functions (_running cost_ and _terminal cost_, respectively), $t_f$ is the _final(or terminal) time_, which is either free or fixed, and $x_f:= x(t_f)$ is the _final (or terminal) state_ which is either free or fixed or belongs to some given target set.

+Since u is a function of time, therefore J is called a _functional_ because it is a real-valued function on a space of functions.

 Control Input: The variable manipulated to influence the system's behavior.
 Objective Function: A measure of system performance to be optimized.